MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 The `TouchEffect` class is a [`RoutingEffect`](xref:Xamarin.Forms.RoutingEffect) that's implemented on each platform by a `TouchEffect` class that's a `PlatformEffect`.
 The platform `TouchEffect` class provides the functionality for dragging the `BoxView` around the page.
 For more information about these effect classes, see [Invoking events from effects](~/xamarin-forms/app-fundamentals/effects/touch-tracking.md).

-On all three platforms, the `TouchEffect` class has the following constructor, which requires an `ILogger` argument:
+On all the platforms, the `TouchEffect` class has the following constructor, which requires an `ILogger` argument:

 ```csharp
 public TouchEffect(ILogger logger)